robe2/node_postgis_express/README.md

 Installation
 -----------
 1. Extract
-2. edit the postgis_express.js (connString variable to point to your postgres databse)
+2. edit the postgis_express.js (connString variable to point to your postgress database)
 2. At OS shell prompt cd into the extracted folder
 3. Run (only need to do this once)
 ```